dicksonkariuki/Delani-studio/readme.md

 ## Support and contact details

-Incase of problem, e-mail me at dicksonkariuki4@gmail.com
+Incase of problem, e-mail me at dicksonkariuki4@gmail.com or call +254726045494.

 ### License